chef-boneyard/chef-provisioning/README.md

 ### Fog (EC2 and friends)

-chef-metal also comes with a [Fog](http://fog.io/) provisioner that handles provisioning to Amazon's EC2 and other cloud providers.
+chef-metal also comes with a [Fog](http://fog.io/) provisioner that handles provisioning to Amazon's EC2 and other cloud drivers.
 (Only EC2 has been tested so far.)
 Before you begin, you will need to put your AWS credentials in ~/.aws/config in the format [mentioned in Option 1 here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#d0e726).

 Once your credentials are in, basic usage looks like this: